widgetti/solarathon/.devcontainer/README.md

 necessary dependencies for development and is ready for linting, formatting, and running tests.

+Please note that the solara server runs when the container starts - there is no need to run solara server manually.

 * **GitHub Codespaces**.
 Create a codespace for the repo by clicking the "Code" button on the main page of the repo, selecting the "Codespaces" tab, and clicking the "+".
 The configurations will automatically be used.